SEHB2012/TellingStoriesWithData/starter_folder-main 2/README.md

-# Sehar Bajwa - INF312
+# Sehar Bajwa

 ## Overview

-This is the project repository for paper 1 for the course INF312: Telling Stories with Data, taught by Prof. Rohan at the Faculty of Information, University of Toronto.
+Repository for the first R paper.
 ## File Structure

 The repo is structured as: